alvarofrancomartins/alvarofrancomartins.github.io/content/post/cocaine_smuggling_networks/index.md

 ```
 {{< /spoiler >}}

-Obviously, even though the metrics are quite close, only six coefficients plus the visual aspect are not enough to conclude that this model is an appropriate fit for smuggling networks.
+Obviously, even though the metrics are quite close, matching only six coefficients and a visual aspect is not enough to conclude that this model is an appropriate fit for smuggling networks.
 Also, we must remember that we only have four networks of this type.
 When more data of this type are available, we may be able to better support or refute this idea.

 <br>